 Couch’s Goby are protected under Schedule 5 of the Wildlife and Countryside Act 1998, meaning they must be returned to the sea if they have been caught.

 The crystal goby is a small goby species which is found throughout the North East Atlantic and Mediterranean sea.
 It is a small goby species, growing no larger than 5cm and has a strange transparent appearance and has an upturned mouth with teeth which are large relative to its size.
 Due to its appearance this species is often confused with the transparent goby, but the larger size of this species (when fully grown) and the upturned mouth can be used to distinguish the two species.
 Crystal gobies are found in shallow inshore waters, but can also live in depths down to several hundred metres.
 This species has some commercial value with small-scale artisanal fisheries in the Mediterranean catching this species.
 It is used in a number of southern European dishes, although it is not sold on a large scale.
 Despite the commercial exploitation of this species it is thought to be abundant with the stock numbers stable.
 The International Union for the Conservation of Nature classes this species as one of Least Concern.
-Little is known about the life cycle of this species, although it is thought to be short lived and possibly die after spawning after its first year of life.
+Little is known about the life cycle of the crystal goby, although it is thought to be short-lived and possibly die after spawning after its first year of life.
 No shore caught British record is currently held for this goby species.

 Picture credits for photos above:

 - Crystal Goby © riblje-oko.hr